-The Administration will make additional payments, as specified in Exhibit 3, for hospitals that qualify for funding in Groups 1, 1A, 2, 2A, or 4.
-Group 5 DSH payments are in addition to the Groups 1, 1A, 2, 2A, and 4 DSH payments, but no individual hospital will receive aggregate DSH payments that exceed its OBRA limit.
 For hospitals that qualify for Group 5, a "LOM" score will be calculated by multiplying the hospital's LIUR times the hospital's full OBRA limit, times the hospital's MIUR.

-Example: Hospital A

-OBRA = \$50,000,000, MIUR = 0.3500, LIUR = 0.3000

-Group 5 LOM score for Hospital A = $$50,000,000 \times 0.3500 \times 0.3000 = $5,250,000$
+Example: Hospital A OBRA = \$54,734,467, MIUR = 0.3542, LIUR = 0.2946 Group 5 LOM score for Hospital A = $$54,734,467 \times 0.3542 \times 0.2946 = $5,711,394$

-For the first round of distributions, each participating hospital's percentage of the total LOM score will be calculated using the hospital's LOM score as the numerator and the total of all participating hospitals' LOM scores as the denominator.
-Allocations will initially be provided to qualifying hospitals located outside of the Phoenix and Tucson metropolitan statistical areas.

-The total amount of DSH available for Group 5, as specified in Exhibit 3 to Attachment C, will be multiplied by each hospital's LOM percentage of this first round.
-If the allocation is higher than a hospital's OBRA limit (remaining after Group 1, 1A, 2, 2A, and 4 DSH distributions) or higher than the maximum amount allocated for the hospital in Exhibit 3 in Attachment C, the lower of those three limits will be recorded as the allocation for round one.
+For the first round of distributions, allocations will be provided to hospitals located outside of the Phoenix and Tucson metropolitan statistical areas (rural hospitals) which have an agreement with a political subdivision, tribal government, or public university for intergovernmental transfer of the non-federal share funding. eEach participating rural-hospital's percentage of the total group rural-LOM score will be calculated using the hospital's LOM score as the numerator and the total of all rural-participatingeligible hospitals' LOM scores as the denominator.
+The total amount of DSH available as a result of the IGAs (Group 5 DSH funds) will be multiplied by each hospital's LOM percentage of this first round.
+If any allocation from this round is higher than a hospital's OBRA limit (remaining after Group 1, 1A, and-2, 2A, and 4 DSH distributions) or higher than the matching funds (in total computable) for that hospital, the lower of those two limits will be recorded as the allocation for round one.